IMSA SportsCar Championship

 The IMSA SportsCar Championship, currently known as the IMSA WeatherTech SportsCar Championship under sponsorship, is a sports car racing series based in the United States and Canada and organized by the International Motor Sports Association (IMSA).
+It is considered the pinnacle of sports car racing in North America, attracting top-tier manufacturers, teams and drivers.
+The championship features prototypes and GT cars competing across various classes and consists of both long-distance endurance races and shorter sprint races.

-It is a result of a merger between two existing North American sports car racing series, the American Le Mans Series and Rolex Sports Car Series.
-At its inception, the name was United SportsCar Championship, which subsequently changed to IMSA SportsCar Championship in 2016.
-Rolex SA's Tudor brand was the championship's title sponsor in 2014 and 2015, and since 2016 WeatherTech has served as title sponsor.
+The series traces its roots to the IMSA GT Championship, which began in 1971 and ran until 1998.
+From the late 1990s until 2013, top-level sports car racing in North America was split between the high-tech American Le Mans Series and the low-cost Rolex Sports Car Series.
+These two series were merged in 2014 to form the United SportsCar Championship, which was subsequently renamed as the IMSA SportsCar Championship in 2016.
+Rolex SA's Tudor brand was the title sponsor of the championship in 2014 and 2015, and WeatherTech has served as title sponsor since 2016.

 The season begins with its premier race, the Rolex 24 at Daytona, the last weekend of January and ends with the Petit Le Mans, another North American Endurance Cup race, in early October.